konstantd/Antennas_Simulations/README.md

 - Television Antenna with 4 sets of crossed dipoles and a reflector

-The behavior of each antenna was studied and explained through simulations (such as Input impedance of the antenna, 2D or 3D radiation patterns, Reflection Coefficient and SWR) that were considered for different wavelengths and frequency bands in order to draw conlcusions regarding broadband operations.
+The behavior of each antenna was studied and explained through simulations (such as Input impedance of the antenna, 2D or 3D radiation patterns, Reflection Coefficient and SWR) that were considered for different wavelengths and frequency bands in order to draw conlcusions regarding broadband operations or resonances.